 Click here to view the recommended four-year Schedule Guide for the Dance Studies major.

 - Students considering a Dance Studies major should contact faculty members Susan Lutz or Emily Daughtridge to schedule an advising appointment.

-- Students considering a minor should contact dance faculty members Laurie Atkins or Sherone Price.
+- Students considering a Dance Studies minor should contact dance faculty members Laurie Atkins or Sherone Price.

-- Transfer students should contact the department chair, Kevin Warner, for a preliminary degree audit.
+- Transfer students should contact the department Assistant Chair, Laurie Atkins, for a preliminary degree audit.

-- Students interested in pursuing academic dance honors should contact Marianne Adams.
+- Students interested in pursuing academic Dance Honors should contact Kevin Warner.